With the holiday season upon us, gift giving is sure to be on your mind. A nonprofit CEO, Doretha, recently asked me, “Should I send my donors gifts?”

 Donor premiums can be a smart part of your fundraising strategy; however, it is not as simple as it appears.

 Be Aware: Not All Donor Premiums Raise More Revenue

 A paper in the Journal of Economic Psychology, The counterintuitive effects of thank-you gifts on charitable giving, describes a series of experiments that show that, contrary to expectations, rewarding contributors cuts donations in most circumstances.
 The Yale researchers who conducted the study, George Newman and Jeremy Shen, found that the most probable reason for the negative effect on contributions was “crowding out.”
 Receiving a gift activated a feeling of selfishness in donors, which, in turn, reduced altruism and hence cut the average donation.

 A premium can reduce a donor’s intrinsic motivations and ironically suppress giving.
 Premiums tend to be most effective for non-donors and, in some cases, lapsed donors.
 And this makes sense.
-Premiums are generally best used to boost acquisition by “sweetening the deal,” so to speak.
-Some say that for your existing, active donors, there’s less of a reason to make a special offer because they are already engaged.
-I am not so sure.
+Premiums, generally, are best used to boost donor acquisition by “sweetening the deal” so to speak.
+Some say that for your existing, active donors, there’s less of a reason to make a special offer because they’re already engaged.
+I’m not so sure.

 Should you do away with donor premiums?
 Not necessarily.
 Consider these examples of what works before you decide.

 You can offset the crowding out effect that premiums can create.
 The Yale study found that when organizations connected the premium with their mission, there was no reduction in gift size.
 For example, instead of saying, “If you donate, you’ll get a free tote bag,” you can frame the premium as an opportunity for the donor to help spread awareness.
 Explain to the recipient that a tote bag, bumper sticker, or coffee mug can be a conversation starter with someone who might be interested in supporting the cause.